MKme/ResQ/Bill of Materials BOM/README.md

 ### Welcome to Erics land of ResQ material list (BOM)
 This area is for the excel doc updated for all materials required for you to build this project.
 Download BOM.xlsx above and you are all set.

+I provided Amazon and web links to all of them or grab a kit below.
+Any additions please let me know.

  <img src="https://github.com/MKme/ResQ/blob/master/Photos/IMG_0916.jpg" width="900"/>